Krill (band)

-Krill was an American indie rock band from Boston, Massachusetts.
+Krill is an American indie rock band from Boston, Massachusetts.
 Founded by frontman Jonah Furman, guitarist Aaron Ratoff, and drummer Luke Pyenson (later replaced by Ian Becker), the group released three albums.

 Krill formed in 2010 in Allston, a neighborhood of Boston.
 Krill released their debut album, Alam No Hris, in 2012.
 The group released its second full-length album in 2013, titled Lucky Leaves.
 Krill was named a "Band to Watch" in 2013 by Stereogum.
 Krill released their third and final album in 2015, titled A Distant Fist Unclenching, through Exploding in Sound and Double Double Whammy.

 Krill announced in September 2015 plans to play four final shows before breaking up.
 They played their final show on October 23, 2015, in Brooklyn.

 In 2019, Furman, Ratoff, and Becker reunited, along with Joe DeManuelle-Hall, as Knot.
 The group released a self-titled album in 2020 on Exploding in Sound.

+In 2026, Furman and Becker returned with new member Andrew Clinkman, and released their first recorded song in a decade, "Commemorative Plaque".